 Add the garbanzo beans and pulse until they are minced also.
 I like to leave some small pieces of garbanzo bean in my falafel to give them a bit more texture.

 Toss the falafel in the fridge for 20 minutes to chill.
 Use this time to make the creamy yogurt sauce.

 After the mixture has chilled, lightly oil hands with olive oil and flatten balls into discs.

 I like to serve my homemade falafel with a little pita bread or naan as well!

-- It means that the falafel are cooked in a pan with a small amount of oil.
+- It means that the falafel is cooked in a pan with a small amount of oil.
 This will allow the falafel to crisp up on the outside, without completely immersing it in oil.

 - This is different than the traditional technique of deep-frying the falafel where they are fried in a large amount of oil.